Kaptalcide/Kaptalcide/README.md

 ###

-<h2 align="left">Hi there 👋</h2>
+<h3 align="left">Hi there👋</h3>

 ###

-<h4 align="center">I am an Information Technology graduate with strong foundation in full-stack development and network configuration.
+<h6 align="center">I am an Information Technology graduate with strong foundation in full-stack development and network configuration.
 Experienced with team collaboration to develop automated web system using Python, Django, AWS, and Docker.
-Proficient in VPN configuration and system administration, with strong interest in applying technical expertise to real-world projects.</h4>
+Proficient in VPN configuration and system administration, with strong interest in applying technical expertise to real-world projects.</h6>

 ###

-<h2 align="left">⚒ Language and Tools</h2>
+<h2 align="left">⚒️ Language and Tools</h2>

 ###